Optimal Pricing with a Single Point: Introduction

 A first set of reductions lies in simplifying nature's optimization problem.
 As stated earlier, for any fixed mechanism chosen by the seller, nature's problem is an infinite dimensional problem over the class of regular (or mhr) distributions, which is non-convex.
 As such, evaluating the performance of a particular mechanism cannot be simply ``brute-forced" numerically.
 As a first key reduction, we establish in \Cref{thm:LB_1D} that against any mechanism, nature's worst-case optimization problem can be reduced from an infinite dimensional problem over a non-convex space to a one dimensional minimization problem over an interval.
 This reduction relies on exploiting the regularity (or mhr) structure to narrow down the set of candidate worst-cases to a ``small" set.

-Leveraging nature's problem reduction, we are able to derive a closed form (\Cref{thm:deterministic_perf_close}) for the maxmin ratio for deterministic mechanisms against the classes of regular and mhr distributions.
-The results that one obtains through these closed forms highlight three different ``regimes" of probability of sale values, and are quite illuminating with respect to the value associated with exact conversion rate information. \Cref{tab:summary} provides examples of such results.
+Leveraging nature's problem reduction, we are able to derive a closed form (\Cref{thm:deterministic_perf_close}) for the maximin ratio for deterministic mechanisms against the classes of regular and mhr distributions.
+The results that one obtains through these closed forms highlight three different ``regimes" of historical probability of sale values, and are quite illuminating with respect to the value associated with exact conversion rate information. \Cref{tab:summary} provides examples of such results.
 An example of a striking theoretical result is that, with knowledge of the median, it is possible to use a simple deterministic pricing mechanism to guarantee a substantial fraction, $85.23\%$, of the oracle revenue when the value distribution is mhr; when the value distribution is regular, $66.62\%$ of the oracle revenue can be guaranteed if we observe the 3rd quartile.
-Another interesting theoretical result is the value of low conversion rates.
+Another highly notable theoretical result is associated with the value of low conversion rates that we uncover.
 We show that even if one only knows that $1\%$ of customers purchase at a particular price, then a deterministic pricing mechanism guarantees more than 47\% of oracle performance against mhr distribution and 18\% against regular distributions.
-As a matter of fact, our closed form formulas indicate that, while the the maximin ratio converges to zero as the known conversion rate converges to zero, it does so at a very slow rate: square root of $q$ for regular distributions, and $1/\log(1/q)$ for mhr distributions.
+As a matter of fact, our closed form formulas indicate that, while the the maximin ratio converges to zero as the known conversion rate converges to zero, it does so at a supra-linear, very slow, rate: $\sqrt{q}$ for regular distributions, and $1/\log(q^{-1})$ for mhr distributions.

-Interestingly, to the best of our knowledge, the only known result for the information structure we study, is the characterization of the optimal performance of deterministic mechanisms for regular distributions in which the median is known \citep{azar2012opt}.
-The framework we develop applies to the median but also to any probability of sale value, as well as to regular and mhr distributions.